Andrew Schofield (actor): Film

 Schofield's best known film role is that of Johnny Rotten in Alex Cox's 1986 film Sid and Nancy.

 He appeared as Les in Terence Davies' Distant Voices, Still Lives, made a small cameo as a hotel receptionist in Three Businessmen, appears briefly in Hamlet and played Carlo in Revengers Tragedy.
 He has also recently made an independent short film called Leave Taking, and appeared in the Liverpool-based feature Under the Mud.

 Schofield appeared in a short film called Fifteen Minutes That Shook The World released in autumn 2010, written by Dave Kirby about Liverpool F.C.'s comeback in the Champions League final in 2005.

 TV

 Schofield's biggest TV role was as Francis (Franny) Scully in Alan Bleasdale's 1984 Granada series Scully.
 He has also appeared in several other Bleasdale series, as Peter Grenville in GBH in 1991, Jake's Progress in 1995 and as Charlton Ffoulkes in Melissa in 1997, as well as a minor role as a policeman in the Boys from the Blackstuff episode "Yosser's Story".
+He played Toby Crackitt in the 1999 TV Series Oliver Twist.
 Other TV credits include Coronation Street in 1979 as one of Suzie Birchall's friends, Maisie Raine with Pauline Quirke, Sharpe with Sean Bean and Murphy's Law with James Nesbitt.

-He played a shepherd in Liverpool Nativity for BBC Three, where he sang the John Lennon song "Imagine".

-He appeared as part of the LFCTV documentary The 12th Man on 25 August 2009 talking about Bobby Wilcox, who has been named as Liverpool F.C.'s biggest fan.